TRON-Bioinformatics/k4neo/README.md

 * raptor=3.0.1
 * kmindex=0.5.2

-> K-mer indexer can be installed from bioconda/tlemance conda channels
+> K-mer indexers can be installed from bioconda/tlemance conda channels

 ## Installation